The Motels: Second incarnation

 In March 1978, Davis and lead guitarist Jeff Jourard (formerly of a pre-fame version of Tom Petty and the Heartbreakers) decided to reform The Motels.
 Extensive auditions resulted in a new line-up of the band, consisting of Jourard's brother Marty, who played both the saxophone and keyboards, Michael Goodroe on bass, and Brian Glascock on drums.

 Short on funds, The Motels shared rehearsal space with The Go-Go's at The Masque in Hollywood.
 They played in Chinatown, Los Angeles, at Madame Wong's restaurant/nightclub.
-The Motels began to draw crowds and in May 1979 the band signed a contract with Capitol Records.
+The Motels began to draw crowds and in May 1979 the band signed another contract with Capitol Records.
 Four months later, Capitol released The Motels' debut album, The Motels.
 Their first single, "Closets and Bullets", made no impact on the charts, but their second single release, "Total Control", reached the Top 20 in France and the Top 10 in Australia.

 In 1980, Jourard was replaced as lead guitarist on The Motels by Davis' boyfriend Tim McGovern and the band went back into the recording studio to record their second album, Careful.
 Released in June 1980, the album climbed to the No. 45 spot on the Billboard 200 chart in the U.S. In Europe and the UK, the singles "Days Are OK" and "Whose Problem?" became Top 50 hits; "Whose Problem?" was also a top hit in Australia and "Danger" was a Top 20 hit in France.

 The Motels hired record producer Val Garay for their third album, Apocalypso.
 The album was scheduled for release in November 1981.
 However, Capitol Records rejected the album, claiming that it was "not commercial enough" and "too weird".

 The Motels attempted to re-record the rejected album Apocalypso.
 During this process, Davis and McGovern's relationship dissolved and by December 1981 McGovern had left The Motels (McGovern subsequently formed the band Burning Sensations).
 With extensive use of studio musicians, the band re-recorded Apocalypso.
 Craig Krampf, according to Garay, played all the drums on the record; Waddy Wachtel was featured on guitar, while bass duties were split among two studio players.
 Adrian Peritore (also known as Guy Perry) was hired in late January 1982 and played lead guitar on some of the tracks, including "He Hit Me".
 Capitol released the album on April 5, 1982 under the new title All Four One.

 The first single from All Four One was "Only the Lonely", which reached No. 9 on the Billboard Hot 100 and No. 6 on the Billboard Top Tracks chart.
 The song "Mission of Mercy" also reached No. 23 on the Top Tracks chart.
 In addition, two other singles, "Take the L" and "Forever Mine", also reached the Billboard Hot 100.